seen-one/Route-Crafter/README.md

 * Admin Level 7
 * Boundary: Neighborhood
 * Boundary: Political
+* Boundary: Census
 * Place: Suburb
 * Place: Quarter
+* Place: Postal code
+* Place: Discrict
+* Place: Subdistrict

 Click on multiple areas to generate a single route for a larger area.
-If the areas selected don't quite connect, increase the buffer length to enlarge the selected area.
+If the areas selected don't quite connect, you can expand the surrounding area by increasing the buffer.
 Once generated, a preview of the route will appear on the map.
 You can then play an animation of the route or download the GPX file.

 Use this if want to generate a route to collect your own street-view/360 imagery for [Google Street View, Mapillary, Panoramax etc.](https://wiki.openstreetmap.org/wiki/Street-level_imagery_services) or if you just want to visit every street in your area!